 Alonso’s mysterious, deconstructed Western set in 19th Century Argentina is a film that stays with you, the kind of film that only gets embellished as your imagination and memories goes to work on it.
 I already wrote a longer review of it right here.

 Paul’s subdued but generally likable personality is also mirrored in the camerawork and laidback storytelling style.
 This epic chronicle covers 20 years, in which Paul’s friends and entourage form a microcosm of a whole generation, but the most dramatic moments happen just off-screen, and the passage of time is never ostentatiously pointed out.
-Rather scenes wash over the previous one, leaving the film free of any nostalgia (and it’s particularly through this trait that we recognise Hansen-Love as a disciple of Hou Hsiao-hsien) and simply advancing via various slice-of-life scenes whose period is often earmarked by the various tunes that house aficionados will recognise and appreciate (here we are also reminded of Boyhood).
+Rather scenes wash over the previous one (and it’s particularly through this trait that we recognise Hansen-Love as a disciple of Hou Hsiao-hsien), leaving the film free of any nostalgia but simply advancing via various slice-of-life scenes through the whole era, aurally earmarked by various tunes house aficionados will recognise and appreciate, before the cumulative emotional effect sneaks up on you once the film is over.

-The wonderful documentarist Kim Longinotto (Sisters in Law, Divorce Iranian Style) has pretty much made creating inspirational portraits of strong, tough women, fighting against oppressive circumstances, her life’s work.
-Dreamcatcher is another welcome addition to her body of work, casting her humane, inclusive and never judgmental lens at Brenda Myers-Powell, an ex-prostitute who now volunteers on the streets of Chicago to help and rescue women in the same awful situations she was in.
-We see Brenda restore hope and self-love to women who’ve suffered wretched lives, mired in drug addiction and abuse at the hands of pimps, but she doesn’t even stop there; she goes into schools and prisons, to affect change as best she can in whatever way she can.
+The wonderful documentarist Kim Longinotto (Sisters in Law, Divorce Iranian Style) has made creating inspirational portraits of strong, tough women fighting against oppressive circumstances her life’s work.
+Dreamcatcher is another powerful addition to her filmography, casting her humane, inclusive and never-judgmental lens at Brenda Myers-Powell, an ex-prostitute who now volunteers on the streets of Chicago to help and rescue women in the same situations she once was in.
+We see Brenda restore hope and self-love to women who’ve suffered lives marred by drug addiction and abuse at the hands of pimps and other men, but Brenda doesn’t even stop there: she goes into schools and prisons, to educate and incite change as best she can in whatever way she can.

 The way both Brenda and Longinotto, with her unintrusive directorial presence, gently coax people to open up to them, even with a camera filming, is what makes this such an engrossing documentary.
-All the stories are presented without any hint of judgment or condescension, but in the end this is a celebration of one inspirational fighter.
-Brenda turned her life around and is now committed to providing every change for other vulnerable girls, in whom she inevitably sees the younger herself, to do the same and be a survivor.
-Along the way Longinotto also shows us Brenda in her quieter more personal moments (she is now married, has a kid, and lives in the suburbs), relaxing with her adopted son or choosing which of her wigs to wear based on which personality she feels like on the day.
-Moments like these also give us a sense of how hard she works at being the person she knows so many out there need her to be, a tireless combatant for local, real positive change.
+All the stories are presented without any hint of condescension, but in the end this is a celebration of one inspirational fighter.
+Brenda turned her life around and is now committed to providing every change for other vulnerable girls, in whom she inevitably sees her younger self, to do the same and be a survivor.
+Along the way Longinotto also shows us Brenda in her quieter more personal moments (she is now married and has a child, and lives in the suburbs), relaxing with her adopted son or choosing which of her wigs to wear based on which personality she feels like on the day.
+Moments like these also give us a sense of how hard she works at being the person she knows so many out there need her to be, a tireless combatant for local and real positive change.

-I’ve written in more depth about the uniqueness and importance of the work of Adam Curtis, right here, but his sprawling epic telling a modern history of Afghanistan, Bitter Lake, seemed like his boldest and most experimental yet, and by his standards that is saying something.
+I’ve written in more depth about the uniqueness and importance of the work of Adam Curtis, right here, but his sprawling epic chronicling a modern history of Afghanistan, Bitter Lake, seemed like his boldest and most experimental yet.
 Less narration, less talking heads, a lot more associative editing, made this closer to an essay-film than anything he’d done before, but the trademarks to admire in his previous work are still here intact too.
-The understanding that narratives are hijacked by those in power and the need for new stories told in new ways, that’s what Curtis has always been about, and in this salient portrait of the complex and multifarious history of Afghanistan, he does not disappoint.
+The understanding that narratives are hijacked by those in power and the need for new stories told in new ways: that’s what Curtis has always been about, and in this salient portrait of the complex and multifarious history of Afghanistan, he does not disappoint.

-As ever the connections are mind-dizzying, from Roosevelt, Saudi Arabia, to the modern war and the Taliban, via the Soviet invasion and the mujahideen including a young Bin Laden… Afghanistan and its tragic story clearly holds much for anyone who wants to better understand how our world situation reach the point where we are now.
-In Bitter Lake’s more impressionistic format though there is more room for us to digest all this information, and let it trigger countless thoughts and associations.
+As ever the connections are mind-dizzying, from F.D.
+Roosevelt, to Saudi Arabia, to the Taliban, via the Soviet invasion and the mujahideen including a young Bin Laden… Afghanistan and its tragic story clearly holds much for anyone who wants to better understand how our world situation has reached the point where we are now.
+In Bitter Lake’s more impressionistic format though, in its pauses and almost avant-garde musical junctures (as usual Curtis needle-drops everything from Nine Inch Nails to Kanye) there is more room for us to digest all this information, and let it trigger countless thoughts and associations, creating a bewildering but ultimately enriching viewing experience.
 There can be no doubt anymore that Curtis is an absolute master at what he does.

-Ruben Östlund’s tale of one Swedish family’s ski holiday turning into a soul-searching life-crisis managed to make us nod, squirm and laugh nervously (often simultaneously) before its painfully recognisable situations.
+Ruben Östlund’s tale of one Swedish family’s ski holiday from hell, an idyllic vacation turned into a soul-searching life-crisis, managed to make us nod, squirm and laugh nervously (often simultaneously) in the face of its painfully recognisable situations.
 At the same time it managed to sneak in serious, universal themes which make it a sort of arthouse version of Gone Girl: masculinity, self-delusion, the façades we put up even in long-term relationships.
-Here one simple event ends up tearing those down irrevocably and snowballing into interminable passive-aggressive bickering, going round in circles with hypothetical what-ifs, and even ‘contaminating’ the hapless couple witnessing our central couple’s original squabble into a sleepless night of arguing of their own.
+Here one simple event ends up tearing those down irrevocably and snowballing into interminable passive-aggressive bickering, going round in circles with hypothetical what-ifs, and even ‘contaminating’ the hapless couple witnessing our central couple’s original squabble into a sleepless, argument-riddled night of their own.
 (This then sets up a wryly hilarious final gag when the male of the accompanying couple feels the need to prove his own ‘masculinity’ in a coach.)

-Sudden bursts of Vivaldi aside, there’s a cold neutrality to the style and pace giving Force Majeure a Haneke-esque edge, that is if the Austrian maestro was endowed with a darkly biting sense of humour to go with his critiques of bourgeois family.
+Sudden bursts of Vivaldi aside, there’s a cold neutrality to the style and pace giving Force Majeure a Michael Haneke-esque edge, that is if the Austrian maestro was endowed with a darkly biting sense of humour.
 Both the husband and wife come across as weak and terrible to each other, for different reasons, but there’s nothing we can’t relate to here nonetheless.
 Their resolution recalls John Ford’s ‘myth over fact’ policy to preserve the sanctity of the family unit when they shift their delusions onto their two children…

 Radu Jude’s widescreen, black-and-white, 19th Century-set Western goes against the grain of what we expect from Romanian exports in the generation of Mungiu, Porumboiu and Puiu, and the contemporary realism of the New Wave.
-Not lost in Aferim! however is the Romanian coal-black humour, even with the more ‘exotic’ rural setting 0f Wallachia in 1835, and the subject matter of a local law enforcer and his teenage son’s hunt for a runaway gypsy slave.
-The texture of the black and white film (as opposed to digital) photography and the slow pans showcasing the landscape (central to this being interpreted as a neo-Western like, say, Jauja) impress, but it’s the naturalist acting and authentic script that make the film work as an exploration of past attitudes and how they may not have evolved as much as we’d like to think.
-Prejudices, across ethnicities and creeds, are rife (and often dished out in darkly humorous dialogue), making this already original, unique look into the past, at a transitional moment of European history in the midst of Ottoman and Russian belligerence, powerfully topical to the situation of contemporary Europe.
+Not lost in Aferim! however is the Romanian coal-black humour, even with the more ‘exotic’ rural setting of Wallachia in 1835, and the subject matter of a local law enforcer and his teenage son together on the hunt for a runaway gypsy slave.
+The texture of the black and white film (as opposed to digital) photography and the slow pans showcasing the landscape (central to this being interpreted as a neo-Western like Jauja) impress and immerse, but it’s the naturalist acting and authentic script that make the film work as an exploration of past attitudes and how they may not have evolved as much as we’d like to think.
+Prejudices, across ethnicities and creeds, are rife (and often dished out in darkly humorous dialogue), making this already original look into the past, at a transitional moment of European history in the midst of Ottoman and Russian belligerence, also powerfully topical to the situation of contemporary Europe today.